zalando/zalando-howto-open-source/innersource.md

 - **[Zappr](https://github.com/integrations/zappr)** up and running.
 - **Adequate Test Coverage**.
 If you’re letting people contribute to your code base, you want to be reasonably confident that they (or you) don’t break the world when everything is integrated.
 Ping us here for help.
 - **Continuous Integration**.
 Sure, you can run your test suite manually, but contributors will feel more confident in their changes if there’s a constant feedback loop.

+###FAQ on InnerSourcing Your Team's Repos

+####What if our team doesn't have time to review all the incoming PRs?
+That's up to your team to resolve.
+But keep this in mind: What's faster, coding everything yourselves, or reviewing someone else's code?
+Approaching these efforts collaboratively — communicating your goals, wishes, risks, etc. to the team that's looking to contribute — can also save you lots of time.
+Talking things out over 30-60 minutes only takes 30-60 minutes.

+####What if we allow a team to go forward with a PR, and the end result is not to our liking?
+Try to work with the contributing team to achieve something you can all accept.
+Remember, part of this is on you communicating with the contributing team what you're hoping they'll produce.
+Check in with them to get progress updates.
+Give them guidance, if needed.
+This will save you time, and save everyone involved disappointment.

+###Changing Another Team's Repos
+If your team needs something from another team's repo, InnerSource could help.
+A FAQ based on questions many a Zalando engineer has raised about how this works.

+####How do I know if a team will accept my proposed PR?
+Simple: Ask that team.
+We recommend reaching out to their producer or pinging them over HipChat as a first step.
+Don't do anything until you hear back from them.
+If they don't answer the first time, try them again.

+####If my team/I change another team's repo, who ends up owning the repo?
+The original team.

+More info